-If public comment is favorable, this proposal will be submitted to the OPTN Board of Directors in June 2015 and will go into effect on September 1, 2015.
-The addition of general supervisor(s) as key personnel will require IT programming; therefore, the implementation of that section will be delayed until programming is complete.
+- Histocompatibility laboratories should become familiar with the new bylaw and policy requirements for laboratories. - Labs must report General Supervisor changes to UNOS. - The OPTN will monitor HLA typing discrepancies. - The addition of general supervisor(s) as key personnel will require IT programming; therefore, the implementation of that section will be delayed until programming is complete.